How to Automate and Optimize Magento Meta Keywords for Better SEO

 Magento SEO preview and toolbar: How to validate metadata

-After creating and activating templates, there is a need to ensure that the changes are applied correctly to the store's frontend.
+After creating and activating templates, you'll want to make sure the changes show up correctly on the storefront.
 The SEO Suite extension provides several options for this.

 1. Template preview

 Available in the top menu when editing a template.
-This menu enables you to preview how the generated metadata will look for the selected entity (for example, a specific product or category).
+This menu lets you preview how the generated metadata will look for the selected entity (for example, a specific product or category).
 Variables substituted in the metadata are usually highlighted in yellow in the preview.

 Note: This tool doesn't work with Layered Navigation templates, as these pages are dynamic and depend on real-time filter selections.